 Political Science 102 introduces the student to the origin, development and operation of local, state and national political institutions within the USA, emphasizing the contemporary functions of the American political system.
-This is an eight week Fast Track course.
-We will cover 16 weeks of material in eight weeks, because we meet both Tuesday and Thursdays from 11:50 am to 3:00 pm.

-II Required Reading: Barbour and Wright, Keeping the Republic: Power and Citizenship in American Politics, Brief Edition.
+II Required Reading: Barbour and Wright, Keeping the Republic: Power and Citizenship in American Politics, Brief Edition (5th).

 Huber, California State Government in Crisis, 5th Ed.

 Levitt and Dubner, Freakonomics, Harper Collins Pub.

 All three books are on two hour reserve in the IVC library.

 Course requirements: See course content and reading list.
 Reading should be done prior to class.
 Class lectures will utilize Power Point and You Tube topical videos.
 Class discussions will not be a rehash of textbook readings.
-An eight week class will progress quickly with one or two text book chapters covered each class session.
+A sixteen week class will progress quickly with one or two text book chapters covered during each class session.
 Students should allocate two hours of studying for each hour spent in class.